Player Behavior

 }

-Note that all of the code we have written uses coefficients (MovementSpeed and TurningSpeed) defined in Glue.
+Note that all of the code we have written uses coefficients (MovementSpeed and TurningSpeed) defined in the FRB Editor.
 This means that you can modify these values in the Player Entity at any time if you want to tune how the game feels.
 For example, if you want the ship to turn faster, increase TurningSpeed to a larger value.

 Adding Bullet Sprite

-Next we will give the Bullet a PNG file and a Sprite to use.
+Next we will add a file and Sprite to the Bullet entity.
 This process is essentially the same as when we added PNG files and a Sprite to our Player Entity so you may find these steps familiar.
 To add the PNG:

 To add a Sprite to the Bullet entity: